asfawlil/Database/README.md

 - Arlin Nerguti

-# 🌐 Mini-World Description: Economy Factors in Mondial
+# 🌐 Mini-World Description: Economic Factors in the Mondial Database
-The mini-world describes a global database that models the economic characteristics of countries in addition to their existing geographic and political information.
-The extended database focuses on key macroeconomic indicators, trade relationships, currency usage, and industrial sectors, all of which vary by country and evolve over time.
+This mini-world models the economic dimensions of countries within the existing geographic and political structure of the Mondial database.
+The goal is to create a globally integrated data model that reflects key economic indicators and their dynamic evolution over time.
+This enhancement provides richer analytical capabilities for studying the development of key macroeconomic indicators, trade relations, currency adoption, and industrial composition.

+## 🎯 Motivation

+While the original Mondial database provides valuable insights into the political and geographical aspects of countries, it lacks an economic perspective.
+In today’s interconnected world, economic factors are essential for understanding global dynamics and national development.

+This project extends the Mondial schema to include core macroeconomic data such as GDP, inflation, unemployment, currency history, international trade, and the composition of economic sectors.
+These additions allow for more comprehensive analyses and help answer questions that combine geography, politics, and economics – such as how countries evolve economically, how trade relationships form, or how sectoral shifts reflect broader development trends.

+By integrating these economic dimensions, we aim to create a more complete and flexible foundation for data exploration, academic use, and scenario-based querying.

 🌍 Countries